 What Salary Can I Expect?

 The value of experience cannot be emphasized enough, which is why starting with a company like Flex Tech can get you in the door and on projects much quicker to gain that experience.
-As you gain experience and develop leadership skills, anyone starting out as a Low Voltage Technicians can progress to senior roles like Foreman, Project Manager or even Operations Manager.
+As you gain experience and develop leadership skills, anyone starting out as a Low Voltage Technician can progress to senior roles like Foreman, Project Manager, or even Operations Manager.

 By working as a Low Voltage Technician for Flex Tech, you will be continuously introduced to new technologies and new companies and improve your opportunities in the field.
 More than two thousand technicians are already employed with us in Texas, and we need more people like you!
 If you are in Texas, contact us today to get your career started as a Low Voltage Technician!